-I can’t emphasize this enough… do NOT drink any water (except bottled, of course) in Cuba.
+Next up on your list of top things to know before visiting Cuba, and I can’t emphasize this enough is… do NOT drink any water (except bottled, of course) in Cuba.
 Avoid anything washed in water and anything to do with water.
 Maybe to be safe, only drink rum…I’m only halfway kidding.

 I even brushed my teeth with bottled water and still managed to get a nasty case of traveler’s stomach…not fun.
 So either be super careful with what you eat or just be prepared for the results.

 12 | Brush up on Your Spanish Skills